 A conference for work last month meant I was able to make a long-awaited visit to Seattle and its long-established and varied coffee scene.
 I was working for most of the six days I spent there, but luckily, I was based very centrally with lots of good coffee options nearby.
-A few early-morning jogs and two days off at the end of my trip meant I was able to visit a baker's dozen of speciality coffee shops during my stay.
+A few early-morning jogs and two days off at the end of my trip meant I was able to visit a baker's dozen of specialty coffee shops during my stay.
 I've left plenty more for my next visit, but read on for my thoughts on the places I sampled (my very favourites marked in purple in the map below).

 Anchorhead Coffee (Downtown)